Dems bash administration for withholding SNAP funds: ‘Disgusting dereliction of duty’

 The Trump administration will not use a $5 billion contingency fund to prevent SNAP benefits pause starting Nov 1, affecting 40 million Americans and increasing food bank demand.

-- The Trump administration announced Friday it will not use a contingency fund, halting November SNAP payments with no benefits issued November 01 amid the federal government shutdown.
+- The Trump administration announced Friday it will not use a contingency fund, halting November 01 SNAP benefits amid the federal government shutdown.

-- The administration linked the pause to the federal government shutdown and said states that temporarily cover benefits next month will not be reimbursed; USDA said, `Bottom line, the well has run dry.`
+- The administration linked the pause to the federal government shutdown and said states that temporarily cover benefits next month will not be reimbursed, with USDA stating, `Bottom line, the well has run dry,`.

-- SNAP supports 40 million Americans, the debit EBT cards are normally loaded each month by the federal government, and Feeding America found food pantries provide about 1 meal for every 9 SNAP meals.
+- SNAP supports 40 million Americans, with debit EBT cards normally loaded each month, while food pantries provide about 1 meal for every 9 SNAP meals, Feeding America reported.

-- Food banks nationwide are bracing for sharply increased demand as some distributors and warehouse managers report startlingly low supplies amid the pause in SNAP benefits next month.
+- Food banks nationwide are bracing for sharply increased demand as some distributors and warehouse managers report startlingly low food supplies amid the SNAP pause.

-- Charities warn rising demand and program cuts earlier this year will deepen hunger, with Feeding America CEO Claire Babineaux-Fontenot stating, `When you take SNAP away, the implications are cataclysmic.
+- Charities warn cuts and rising demand will deepen hunger after program cuts earlier this year ended more than 1 billion in aid, and volunteer Beth White says SNAP interruptions worsen conditions; Feeding America CEO Claire Babineaux-Fontenot said, `When you take SNAP away, the implications are cataclysmic.

 Coverage Details